Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers

 \section{Acknowledgements}

-We thank \textit{uptightmoose} and Tao Hu for their extensive input during the paper writing process.
-AB gratefully acknowledges LAION e.V. for providing access to compute budgets granted by Gauss Centre for Supercomputing e.V. and by the John von Neumann Institute for Computing (NIC) on the supercomputers JUWELS Booster and JURECA at Jülich Supercomputing Centre (JSC).
+We thank Jack Gallagher for extensive help with early conceptual iterations and baseline implementation; Tao Hu for his extensive input and guidance, and \textit{uptightmoose} for their input during the paper writing process.
+We also thank the reviewers for their useful suggestions.
+We gratefully acknowledge Jenia Jitsev for his advice on scaling law experiments and support for the final set of experiments in the revision, and LAION for access to compute budgets granted by Gauss Centre for Supercomputing e.V. and by the John von Neumann Institute for Computing (NIC) on the supercomputers JUWELS Booster and JURECA at Jülich Supercomputing Centre (JSC).
 ES gratefully acknowledges Stability AI for resources to conduct experiments.